 i returned to my table today

 I told this to a close friend recently.
-That I feel tuned, finely aware of where my blind spots hide.
+That I feel tuned and finely aware of where my blind spots hide.
 And she said something that made my chest go still: “You’ve always been this way.
 You just didn’t know it.”
 That every time we meet, I have grown some small, almost imperceptible inch inwards.
 She noticed.
 Even when I didn’t.
 This evolution, it turns out, doesn’t arrive as thunder.
 It arrives as correct posture.
 As saying, “I don’t know,” and meaning it kindly and sincerely.

 But I’m holding this version of myself close again.
 This growing version of me, the one that’s still scared and still tender to mortality.
 I wasn’t afraid of death for a long time.
 I’d somehow digested the idea that the body ends.
 I was recently diagnosed with Bell’s palsy.
 And the moment until we reached the diagnosis turned me upside down.
 Something shifted the moment my right side went quiet.

-I sometimes wonder if this is just part of the cycle.
-You’re born, and then you begin the painstakingly slow, constant work of shedding what you were taught.
+I sometimes wonder if this is just a part of the cycle.
+You’re born, and then you begin the painstakingly slow and constant work of shedding what you were taught.
 You improve yourself in tiny adjustments that no one applauds.
 Because no one claps when you let go of resentment.
 Or when you stop needing someone to be wrong so you can feel right.
 But maybe they should.
 I think that’s where I live now.
 In that metabolizing space.
 Where I know my reactions and still can’t always soften them.
 Where I notice my ego flaring and instead of silencing it, I sit beside it and ask what it’s trying to protect.

 But still, there are days when I feel like the only one feeling this.
 That my self-reflection is self-indulgence.
-That I’m wandering through a personal fog thinking it’s philosophical weather.
+That I’m wandering through a personal fog mistaking it for some sort of philosophical tsunami.
 But then I see strangers on the street with that same distracted sorrow, that same almost-invisible weight.
 And I wonder if everyone’s caught in this loop of self-making.
-Quietly becoming and quietly afraid.
+We become different selves depending on who is watching.
+The self I am with my mother is not the self I am in grief, or in ambition, or in solitude.

 After I lost that fleeting control over my body, I found myself turning to philosophy more than ever.

 The experience reminded me of something the Japanese call "kintsugi”.
 Yhe art of mending broken pottery with gold, highlighting the cracks rather than hiding them.
 It’s such a clichè metaphor, but I finally understand it now.
 You don’t evolve by becoming flawless.
-You evolve by tracing your flaws in gold and carrying them into the next version of yourself.
+You evolve by tracing your flaws and carrying them into the next version of yourself.